Simulateearth/simearthcore/README.md

 ### Community Platform

-The platform simulateearth.com is the public hup for this project where users can play with the simulation games.
+The platform simulateearth.com is the public hub for this project where users can play with the simulation games.
 The can also register and create as well as run their own simulations.